spinspire/pocketbase-sveltekit-starter/README.md

 Make sure your Docker daemon is running then complete the following steps:

 1. Copy`.env.example` to `.env` and then edit it to match your environment.
+   Also, if you wish, copy `docker-compose.override.yml` to `docker-compose.override.yml` and edit it to your taste before proceeding.
    And then just run `docker compose up -d`.
 2. Open a new terminal and navigate to the `/sk` directory.
 Install dependencies by running `npx pnpm install`
 3. In the same terminal, after the dependencies are installed, run the command `npm run dev:backend` This runs `go build` in the `/pb` directory and runs `modd` for live development on a backend server
 4. Open a seperate terminal, navigate to the `/sk` directory, and run the command `npm run dev`.
-This starts the frontend development server.
+   This starts the frontend dev server.
 5. Both sides are working if you navigate to the "Hello" page on the development server and there is an API response that says "Hello World!"

 ## With pocketbase binary